A partner breaking up with you is horrible. But being the one to end the relationship isn’t exactly a walk in the park either.

 Not convinced?
 Let’s start by having a look at where your guilt might be coming from, and then talk about how you can process your feelings and start moving forwards.

 Note: you may find it easier to overcome your breakup guilt by working with a relationship counselor.
 They will be able to guide you through your feelings and help you process them more quickly.
-We highly recommend the online service from Relationship Hero where you can connect with an expert and figure out a way to move forward.
-Click here to chat to someone now.
+We highly recommend the online service from Relationship Hero where you can connect with a certified and experienced relationship counselor to figure out a way to move forward.
+Here’s the link to chat to someone now.

 6 Reasons You Might Be Feeling Guilty